vegaprotocol/specs/user-interface/0001-WALL-wallet.md

 - I can restore a wallet from a seed phrase (<a name="0001-WALL-004" href="#0001-WALL-004">0001-WALL-004</a>)
 - I can create a new wallet (<a name="0001-WALL-005" href="#0001-WALL-005">0001-WALL-005</a>)
   - I can view the back up phrase (<a name="0001-WALL-006" href="#0001-WALL-006">0001-WALL-006</a>)
-  - I can view the version number of the algorithm used to derive key pairs from the back up phrase (<a name="0001-WALL-007" href="#0001-WALL-007">0001-WALL-007</a>)
   - I can see the first key without having to "add key". (i.e. The wallet auto generates the first key from the seed phrase) (<a name="0001-WALL-008" href="#0001-WALL-008">0001-WALL-008</a>)

 ...so I can sign transactions